 But if you are new to remote work and transitioning slowly into it, there is going to be a big learning curve.
 This is especially true for managers who can find it challenging to manage their new remote team with the sudden absence of face-to-face interactions.

-While managers of remote teams do exactly the same things in-office managers do, managing employees who work from home takes intentional planning, strategic thinking, and a lot of practice.
+While managers of remote teams do exactly the same things in-office managers do, remote worker management takes intentional planning, strategic thinking, and a lot of practice.

 Challenges of managing a remote team

 Remote work is vastly different from the typical work structure.
-While there are many big benefits, it also introduces new and unique challenges for managers.
+While there are many big benefits, it also introduces new and unique challenges for remote worker managers.